mikkelkrogsholm/ai-scaffolding/README.md

 └── README.md
 ```

 This keeps your scaffolding templates separate from your actual projects, and organizes all scaffolded projects in one place.

+**Each project also gets:**
+- 🤖 **Project-specific agents** (e.g., frontend-developer for web, editor for writing)
+- ⚡ **Custom slash commands** (e.g., /create-component, /add-chapter)
+- 🎨 **Output style configuration** tailored to the project type

 See [USAGE.md](guides/USAGE.md) for detailed workflows.

 ## 📚 Comprehensive Guide Library